In need of some perfect Halloween party ideas? If you have kids, you may find yourself in the middle of planning a kid’s Halloween party.

 Temporary tattoos and stickers will always be a hit among kids.
 All in all, you can do something simple, like a treat bag with some sweets or activities, or do something a little more complex, like making your own slime.
 But either way, offering your party attendees a little favor will be a sweet way to say “thank you” and that you hope they had a good time.

 And lastly, it’s important to plan some fun activities for your kiddos to do at the party.
 Kids are pretty easy to entertain, which means you only have to plan a few simple activities for them to do.
 But first, don’t forget the decorations.

 While Home Advisor shows that a basement remodel can offer a 70% ROI, you don’t need to remodel your entire basement just for the party.
 What you can do is put up some killer decorations.
 Cobwebs, pumpkins, spooky ghosts, and creepy lights should all be part of your party decor.
 Adding even just a few little Halloween decorations with a black background can go a long way for parties.

 And after your party area is decorated, now is time to set up activities.
 If you have little kids coming, a great activity is pumpkin painting.
 Each guest will be able to paint their own pumpkin, which is safer than carving, and then they can take it home with them.

 And you can’t forget the classic games, like bobbing for apples and eating donuts hanging from the ceiling.
 There are tons of games and activities that can help keep your little monsters entertained for the duration of the party.

 Planning a kid’s Halloween party can be tons of fun, but can also be quite a bit of work.
 So keep these simple tips in mind, use a little creativity, and you’ll have the best Halloween party yet.

-Check out my other Halloween projects!Love & light,
+Check out my other Halloween party ideas and crafts!Love & light,